 How Can I Reduce My Risk of Oral Cancer?

 The best way to prevent oral cancer is to cut tobacco and alcohol consumption.
 Both tobacco use and alcohol abuse increase your risk of mouth cancer.
 If you spend a lot of time outside, make sure that you put proper skin protection on your lips to prevent oral cancer.

 Reduce your risk of oral cancer by:

 - Cutting alcohol consumption

 - Not smoking or using other tobacco products

 - Using sun protection on your lips when outside

 - Eating a nutritious diet

-If you recognize any of the mouth cancer symptoms in your own smile, schedule an appointment with your emergency dentist as soon as possible.
-The sooner oral cancer is detected, the sooner your doctor can begin mouth cancer treatment.
+If you recognize any of thein your own smile, schedule an appointment with your emergency dentist as soon as possible.
+The sooner oral cancer is detected, the sooner you can begin mouth cancer treatment.

-Dr. Yun DDS at NorthPointe Family Dental is dedicated to helping patients increase their survival rate through regular .
-If you are interested in scheduling a dental exam or mouth cancer screening, be sure to call our dentist in Grand Rapids, MI at (616) 288-6134.
+Dr. Yun at the NorthPointe Family Dental & Implant Center is dedicated to helping patients increase their survival rate through regular oral cancer screenings.
+To schedule an oral cancer screening with our dentist in Grand Rapids, MI, call email@example.com.